It happens to many of us when getting ready to paint or refinish furniture that we realize it is a laminate surface.

 - Fast Application: A foam brush, cloth, or even a rag will do

 - Small Amounts: You use less gel stain to achieve the same effect as standard liquid stain

-- Fix Uneven Stains: You can apply gel stain to uneven areas where regular stain was used
+- Fix Uneven Stains: You can apply gel stain to uneven areas where the regular stain was used

 - Non-Wood Surfaces: Because it only covers the surface, you can apply gel stain to different materials.